Ass Juice Part 2 - How To Stimulate The Release of Ass Juice?

 1. Regulated vesicle secretion, This process includes the fusion of single vesicles with the plasma membrane mediated by typical vesicle exocytosis components like Syntaxins, Munc18, VAMP, and SNAP proteins.

 Exocytosis of mucin granulae can also be regulated by intracellular Ca2+ levels and Ca2+ mobilizing agents such as acetylcholine and histamine are potent inducers of intestinal mucus secretion.
-Acetylcholine is by far the most studied mucus secretagogue and has been shown to induce mucus secretion in both the small and large intestine of mouse, rat, and rabbit, and in the human colon.2, 1, 3, 4 5 Stimulation with acetylcholine or other cholinergic agonists such as carbachol results in a rapid transient increase in mucus secretion rates that reverts to baseline values within 30 min.5 Acetylcholine primarily targets the goblet cells in the small intestinal crypts, resulting in more or less complete emptying of the stored mucin granule pool.
+Acetylcholine is by far the most studied mucus secretagogue and has been shown to induce mucus secretion in both the small and large intestines of mice, rats, and rabbits, and in the human colon.
+Stimulation with acetylcholine or other cholinergic agonists such as carbachol results in a rapid transient increase in mucus secretion rates that reverts to baseline values within 30 min.
+Acetylcholine primarily targets the goblet cells in the small intestinal crypts, resulting in more or less complete emptying of the stored mucin granule pool.
 The villus goblet cells in the small intestine and the surface goblet cells in the colon do not respond to acetylcholine or carbachol with exocytosis.
-Although cholinergic agonists are inducers of mucus secretion in both the small and large intestine, the small intestine is by far most sensitive to carbachol.2, 5 Conversely, the opposite pattern is instead true for histamine that induces mucus secretion in the colon, but not in the small intestine.3, 4 The immune modulator prostaglandin E2 has been shown to induce mucus secretion in rat colon and mouse small intestine, but only induces fluid secretion in the human colon.5, 6
+Although cholinergic agonists are inducers of mucus secretion in both the small and large intestines, the small intestine is by far the most sensitive to carbachol.
+Conversely, the opposite pattern is instead true for histamine that induces mucus secretion in the colon, but not in the small intestine.
+The immune modulator prostaglandin E2 has been shown to induce mucus secretion in rat colon and mouse small intestine but only induces fluid secretion in the human colon.

 Get a monthly life hack direct from the doctor to your inbox.
 Subscribe.
 Like.
 Follow.
 Share :)